codeths/ethsbell-rewrite/DEVELOPING.md

 5. `cd ethsbell-rewrite` - Move your terminal to the newly cloned repository.
 6. `./.vscode/extensions.sh` - Install our recommended extensions.
 7. `code .` - Open VSCode in the newly closed repository.
+8. If VSCode asks you to trust our repository, please do.
-8. If you're running newer versions of OpenSuSE (or if `test -f "/etc/services"` fails and `test -f "/usr/etc/services"` succeeds) run `sudo ln -s /usr/etc/services /etc/services`.
+9. If you're running newer versions of OpenSuSE (or if `test -f "/etc/services"` fails and `test -f "/usr/etc/services"` succeeds) run `sudo ln -s /usr/etc/services /etc/services`.
-9. Press Ctrl+Shift+P and type "nix sel", enter, "shell", enter.
+10. Press Ctrl+Shift+P and type "nix sel", enter, "shell", enter.
-10. If all goes well, there should be a prompt to reload in the bottom-left.
+11. If all goes well, there should be a prompt to reload in the bottom-left.
 Accept it and reload, then wait a minute or so.
-11. If everything goes to plan, you should have everything you need to explore our repository.
+12. If everything goes to plan, you should have everything you need to explore our repository.

 ## Not using Nix